talmolab/lab-website/join/index.md

 ### Open positions

+- [**Scientific Programmer I**](https://recruiting2.ultipro.com/SAL1013SIBS/JobBoard/e9f055e1-a105-4f91-9a67-21aea61655fa/OpportunityDetail?opportunityId=a0b147a2-ec26-45a6-ae2b-a7e3c0f00809): In collaboration with the Busch Lab and the Harnessing Plants Initiative, we are looking for a software engineer with a background in deep learning and computer vision to help realize our vision of combating climate change through plant bioengineering.
+[See this flyer for more details](https://talmolab.org/f/RAPTR_HPI_Recruitment.pdf).

-We do not currently have open staff positions, but if you are interested in the positions below feel free to reach out to chat with us about potential upcoming opportunities.
+If you are interested in the positions below feel free to reach out to chat with us about potential upcoming opportunities.

 ### Software engineers